Auscitte/auscitte.github.io/_posts/2020-11-13-Func-Prototypes-With-Pdbparse.md

 Now we have to “confine” the chunk of stream parsed by `ProcFrameEntries`, i.e determine where the data relating to `store_message()` end and `main()`’s `PROCSYM32` structure begins.
 It turns out, `pEnd` field (in `PROCSYM32` structure) points to the data immediately following the last instance of `CALLSITEINFO`.
 In our case, it is a 32-bit value `0x00060002` whose meaning I have not been able to figure out.
 Obviously, it is an end-of-something marker(s), what is more, the constant `S_END = 0x0006` is documented in the Microsoft's header; as for `0x0002`, however, I have not found anything meaningful in the current context.
 But does it even matter?

-<div class="env-header"> Construct Declaration to Parse Function-Related Data in Module Stream</div>
+{% include code-block-header.html title="Construct Declaration to Parse Function-Related Data in Module Stream" %}
 {% highlight python linenos %}
 GlobalProc = cs.Struct(
     "PROCSYM32" / cs.Struct(